argmaxinc/SDBench/README.md

 > Want to add your own diarization, ASR, or combined pipeline?
 Check out our [Adding a New Diarization Pipeline](#adding-a-new-diarization-pipeline) section for a step-by-step guide!

 > [!IMPORTANT]
-> Before getting started, please note that some datasets in our [Diarization Datasets](#diarization-datasets) section require special access or have license restrictions.
+> Before getting started, please note that some datasets in our [Datasets](#datasets) section require special access or have license restrictions.
 While we provide dataset preparation utilities in `common/download_dataset`, you'll need to procure the raw data independently for these datasets.
 See the dataset table for details on access requirements.

 ## 🚀 Roadmap